• Skip to primary navigation

 If you're new to the goopy Chipotle Crema you're in for a treat!

-It's the perfect fit for these tacos, but it's so good that you can use it on just about anything (including these improvised Cuban sandwiches).
+It's a perfect fit for these tacos, and it's so good that you can use it on just about anything (including these improvised Cuban sandwiches).

 It's easy to make too, simply add the following ingredients to a blender and combine well: